ice-wm/FAQ/index.md

 the GNOME panel work.
 It's a good idea to use this on gkrellm, your icq client, or other monitoring tools you'd always like to have in view.

-### Have windows iconified/maximized as soon they are mapped
+### Have to iconify or maximize windows when mapped?

 There may be programs that you either want to start up iconified or